tommitchelmore/tommitchelmore/README.md

  - Lead role in overseeing development of new products and services
  - Development of strategy, product specifications and design guidelines
  - Use of experience to make key archiectural and operational decisions
+ - Training team members on React, NextJS and other related concepts

 **Iceline Hosting** `Apr 2021 - Sep 2022`